timvisee/timvisee.com/content/blog/2019-07-16_dark-mode-toggle-on-static-website/index.md

 ## What we're building
 Alright.
 In this post I'll explain how to implement a light/dark mode toggle for your website, it's super simple and adaptable.
-There are _a million_ tutorials for this on the Internet already, but whatever, here is my take on it along with some tips.
+There are _a million_ tutorials for this on the Internet already, but here is my take on it in some detail with a few tips.

 This will use and support:

-- toggle theme using button with smooth transitions
+- toggle theme using a button with smooth transitions
-- remember chosen theme on device, no flickering on page load
+- remember chosen theme on a device, no flickering on page load
 - simple &amp; effective to implement, works on static HTML pages
-- stylesheet per color theme, keep it maintainable with SCSS variables
+- style sheet per color theme, keep it maintainable with SCSS variables

+Continue to the next section for the implementation, or skip to [The result](#the-result) just for the result.

 ## Build a theme toggle
 "How is this be implemented?"
 I hear you ask.
-Well, it's actually quite simple.
+Well, it's quite simple.

 Because we're working with a static HTML website, theme selection must be done on the client.
-We'll use two stylesheets (each for a different color scheme), and some simple JavaScript to toggle between these.
-The user preference is stored and reapplied on page load.
+We'll use two style sheets (each for a different color scheme), and some simple JavaScript to toggle between these.
+The user preference will be remembered across visits.

-### Load two stylesheets
+### Load two style sheets
-First off, **load two stylesheets** inside the `<head>` block of your website which **replace the existing** stylesheet you might have in your template.
+First off, **load two style sheets** inside the `<head>` block of your website which **replaces the existing** style sheet you might have in your template.
 Just link both to your existing sheet for now.
 Assign an `id` to easily reference them from JavaScript, choose `style-light` and `style-dark`.
 The latter of the two links gets the `disabled` attribute to disable it by default.
+They won't do anything yet, but this is to prepare for the toggle we'll build next.

-I'm using `/site.css`, which makes the links **look like this**:
+I'm using `/site.css`, which makes the imports **look like this**:

 ```html
 <link id="style-light" rel="stylesheet" href="/site.css" />